NOC-OI/2025-03-20-NOC_Southampton/index.md

 <p id="about-this-workshop">
   <strong>About this workshop:</strong>
   This Software Carpentry course is an introductory course covering Programming in Python and using Conda for package and environment management.
 Learners are not expected to have any prior knowledge of these topics.
 Some basic Unix knowledge is assumed (how to make and change directories).
-You can find links to the course notes <li><a href="https://carpentries-incubator.github.io/shell-extras/"> here</a></li>.
+You can find links to the course notes <a href="https://carpentries-incubator.github.io/shell-extras/"> here</a>.

 </p>